syncfusion-content/maui-docs/MAUI/LinearGauge/pointers.md

 The [`DragOffset`]() property is used to specify the outer dragging offset for pointer.
 When the pointer is pressed close to the pointer, this value helps in dragging the pointer.
 The default value of [`DragOffset`]() is 15d.

-For example, if the value of [`DragOffset`]() is 20, the pointer will be dragged while interact with pointer around 20 pixel.
+For example, if the value of [`DragOffset`]() is 20, the pointer will be dragged while interacting with that pointer around 20 pixels.

-If the value of [`DragOffset`]() is 0, the pointer will be dragged while interact with exact pointer bounds alone.
+If the value of [`DragOffset`]() is 0, the pointer will be dragged while interacting with exact pointer bounds alone.

 N> To work with the [`DragOffset`]() value, enable pointer interaction support.